France says top al-Qaida leader in Mali killed | DW | 13.11.2020

 France says its forces have killed a senior al-Qaida commander during an operation in northeastern Mali.
 Bah ag Moussa was a leader of the militant group's North Africa wing.

-France says its forces have killed a senior al-Qaida commander during an operation in northeastern Mali.
+France said Friday its forces had killed a senior al-Qaida commander during an operation in northeastern Mali.

-Armed Forces Minister Florence Parly said on Friday that a French military strike claimed the life of Bah ag Moussa, a leader of the militant group's North Africa wing.
+Armed Forces Minister Florence Parly said that a French military strike claimed the life of Bah ag Moussa, a leader of the militant group's North Africa wing.

 His death comes after a series of operations that have seen French forces kill dozens of Islamist fighters in recent weeks.